“Everyone thinks of changing the world, but nobody thinks of changing themselves.”

 For us, 2016 was a remarkable year.
 We took our boys out of school and spent eleven months travelling.
 We went around the world twice, visiting all seven continents.
 We played football on fast ice below the Antarctic circle, we camped in the Sahara and climbed the dunes at sunset, we had the Trevi Fountain to ourselves very early one morning in Rome, we trained as Mongolian warriors as far from anywhere as you can get (just about), we bathed in a local onsen in Tokyo, we celebrated gold medals in Rio, we hunted dinosaurs during a night at the Natural History Museum in NYC, we stared down an elephant calf in Botswana, we climbed inside a glacial ice cave near Jökulsárlón in Iceland, we cheered on the All Blacks in Dublin, we walked like Egyptians in the awe-inspiring Karnak Temple in Luxor and we finished it all off with New Years Eve fireworks in Sydney.

-Actually, that list is an egregious example of fading affect bias - it’s far from true to say that everyday was awesome - we mostly forget the full day spent in Montpellier train station, the precious days we missed exploring Venice because we were all ill, the awful rush to the hospital in both Hoi An in Vietnam and Hella (!) in Iceland following accidents, the very leaky convertible taxi ride in a torrential storm in Havana and various other drenchings around the world, losing a bag somewhere between Cape Town and the Kalahari Desert, trying to wrestle our way through the rush hour crowds on the subway in Mexico City, and losing son #2 in London only to have him be found by the Metropolitan Police, who were not amused.
+Actually, that list is an egregious example of fading affect bias - it’s far from true to say that everyday was awesome - we mostly forget the full day spent sitting at Montpellier station waiting for a train, the precious days we missed exploring Venice because we were all ill, the awful rush to the hospital in both Hoi An in Vietnam and Hella (!) in Iceland following accidents, the very leaky convertible taxi ride in a torrential storm in Havana and various other drenchings around the world, losing a bag somewhere between Cape Town and the Kalahari Desert, trying to wrestle our way through the rush hour crowds on the subway in Mexico City, and losing son #2 in London only to have him be found by the Metropolitan Police, who were not amused.

 But, on balance, I think it’s still true: travel is the antidote to ignorance.
 Our year was, in the original sense of the word, an amazing experience for all of us, and especially for all of us to experience together.
 We were hugely privileged to have that opportunity.
 And, I’m so pleased we took it.
 But it also taught me a really important lesson, which I think applies generally, even now we’re back to more of a normal routine.